 My Balifornian Dream

 As we were looking for somewhere to spend our holidays together, my best friend and I didn’t really know where to go.
 We ended up discovering the turtle conservation project in Nusa Penida and chose to join it for three weeks during the summer.
 And we don’t regret it at all!
+Here’s the start of our Bali dream!

 On the boat to Nusa Penida, we were so excited to see what was awaiting us.
 We had been warmly welcomed by the coordinators and after having left our luggage in our room, we walked the street to the Young Coconut Cafe where all the meals are served and deliciously cooked by the amazingly kind and smiling women of the Cafe.

-The next day, we were presented the plan of the week, the various activities, as well as the Turtle Centre of course.
+The next day, we have presented the plan of the week, the various activities, as well as the Turtle Centre of course.
 And this meeting with these adorable and fascinating animals leaves no one indifferent!

 The coordinators are always there to show you how to take care of them properly and to respond to any question.
-Taking care of the turtles includes washing the tanks and corals, cutting the fish, feeding the turtles, cleaning them before putting them back into the cleaned tanks and indeed being slapped by those cute buddies.
+Taking care of the turtles includes washing the tanks and corals, cutting the fish, feeding the turtles, cleaning them before putting them back into the cleaned tanks, and indeed being slapped by those cute buddies.
 The various tasks are attributed to everyone on a board at the beginning of the morning/afternoon activities, just after the much famous “TURTLE TIMEEEEE” is kindly shouted loud by the coordinators at the Coconut Cafe.

 But taking care of the turtles also implies an incredible amount of laughs with our coordinators, new nicknames on the board, water fights, some dead fish comedy show and sometimes waiting for the water to come.